 COVID-19 testing in Scotland has changed

-Testing for the general public ends on 30 April 2022.
+Coronavirus testing for the general public ended on 30 April 2022.

 This is because most people in Scotland are vaccinated and there are new coronavirus treatments available.

 Adults (18+) who have symptoms of COVID-19 and other respiratory illnesses and have a high temperature or not feeling well enough to go to work or carry out normal activities, are advised to stay at home until their fever has gone or they feel well enough.

 The symptoms are: